tturocy/starter2024a/README.md

   page extends this.
 This demonstrates some simple customisation of wait pages;
   in particular it disables the "progress bar" slider which some people find uncomfortable to look at.
+* We also have set up the framework for a simple customisable theme you can apply to all of your pages.
+The CSS file for this is `_static/global/theme.css`, where we have as a demonstration set all the titles for pages to be in green text, and set the base font to be Verdana.
+To make use of this style, all you have to do is start your (regular) page templates with the line `{{ extends 'global/Page.html' }}` - see `quiz/ControlQuestion.html` for an example.

 ## Advanced programming tools